-I completed my clinical training with the well-respected Metanoia Institute in London where I completed my doctorate in Counselling Psychology (CPsychol) and clinical diploma’s in integrative and psychodynamic psychotherapy.
-As part of my training, I have spent time on placements in a variety of mental health settings, including a psychiatric hospital specialising in complex mental illness, brain injury and dementia.
-Within my practice, I specialise in working with complex trauma and family estrangement, with the latter being the topic of my doctoral research.
+I completed my clinical training in the UK at the esteemed Metanoia Institute in London, where I earned my doctorate in Counselling Psychology and clinical diplomas in integrative and psychodynamic psychotherapy.
+Throughout my training, I gained practical experience through placements in various mental health settings, including a psychiatric hospital specialising in complex mental illness, brain injury, and dementia.

 Conferences & Publications